at1as/Media-Database/README.md

 * This product works by scraping the IMDB website.
 Therefore, problems may arise due to even minor changes to the website layout
 * Retrieval is only as good as your movie titles, and IMDB search.
 Meticulously named files will virtually always be correct, but there may still be some misses
-* IMDB-Scrape was written and tested on Python 2.7.10 on macOS 10.11
+* Media-Database was written and tested on Python 2.7.10 on macOS 10.11

 ### TODO